 99 Margaret Corbin Drive, Fort Tryon, Manhattan

 It seems antithetical that austere religious art would serve as a good setting for luuuurve, but The Cloisters is a surprisingly lovely date spot.
 The museum, located on four acres in Fort Tryon Park, is quiet, secluded, and surrounded by beautiful gardens, which visitors are welcome to walk through.
-You can also take in the greenery from the Saint-Guilhem cloisters, which were taken from a medieval monastery in Southern France and surround the museum proper; the cloisters have lots of dark nooks for canoodling and hand-holding, assuming you don’t mind getting a couple stern looks from a watchful Madonna statue.
+You can also take in the greenery from the Saint-Guilhem cloisters, which were taken from a medieval monastery in Southern France and surround the museum proper; the cloisters have lots of dark nooks for canoodling and hand-holding, assuming you don’t mind getting a couple of stern looks from a watchful Madonna statue.

 3. Brooklyn Botanic Garden